 - Trouble sleeping

-PTSD can be persistent and fluctuate.
-Due to the complicated nature of PTSD and how it affects patients differently, symptoms can either creep up after a long stretch of time after the event or come and go at a whim, making establishing a firm and comprehensive PTSD treatment plan with a qualified therapist paramount.
+PTSD symptoms can be persistent and fluctuate.
+Due to the complicated nature of PTSD and how it affects individuals differently, symptoms can either creep up after a long stretch of time after the event or come and go at a whim.
+This makes establishing a specific and comprehensive PTSD treatment plan with a qualified therapist paramount.

-A person that could have PTSD may experience symptoms immediately after a trauma, or they can have symptoms months or even years after the trauma has taken place.
-If symptoms persist longer than four weeks, cause you great distress or interfere with your basic home or work life, considering PTSD treatment options should be high on your priority list.
+A person experiencing PTSD may have symptoms immediately after a trauma, or they can have symptoms months or even years after the trauma has taken place.
+If symptoms persist for longer than four weeks, cause you great distress or interfere with your basic home or work life, you may benefit from various PTSD treatment options.

 - Bad memories